abuomerSD/store-app/README.md

 🚀 Features

+- Secure JWT authentication with bcrypt password hashing.
+- Low Stock Management Page that displays all products with quantities below a defined limit.
-Secure JWT authentication and bcrypt password hashing MongoDB database for storing inventory, users, and sales Joi validation and express-async-handler for error handling Helmet and express-rate-limit for enhanced security Responsive and clean Vue.js frontend
+- MongoDB database for storing inventory, users, and sales.
+- Joi validation and express-async-handler for robust error handling.
+- Helmet and express-rate-limit for enhanced API security.
+- Responsive and clean Vue.js frontend UI.

 🛠️ Tech Stack